nfdi4plants/ARC-Symposium/arc_run_rocrate_galaxy/README.md

     * `name`: either `Prefix` or `Position`
     * `value`: a string (for prefix, e.g. `-i`) or integer (for position, e.g. `1`)
+      * The `value` chosen in this example for the prefix is for visualization purposes and doesn't correspond to the actual workflow
   * The `propertyID` property can potentially be used to describe the `PropertyValue` further with an ontology term
     * Currently, we have no fitting ontology term.
 We will propose to add the terms to the [DPBO](https://terminology.tib.eu/ts/ontologies/dpbo/terms?lang=en) if this solution is accepted
 * The `.cwl` wrappers used by ARCs are **omitted** from the RO-Crate, so that only the underlying Galaxy workflow is described and imported.
 This omission should be detected automatically (though currently requires manual handling).